-Education Savings Accounts: Milton Friedman's Vision for School Choice in Nevada
+Education Savings Accounts: Vision for School Choice in Nevada

 Robert C. Enlow is the President and CEO of the Friedman Foundation for Educational Choice, the school choice legacy foundation of Milton and Rose D. Friedman.
 Robert has been an integral part of the Foundation since its founding in 1996, previously serving as fundraiser, projects coordinator, vice president, and executive director prior to being named president and CEO in 2009.